Yu-Gi-Oh's Top 6 Overpowered Trap Cards

 5. Imperial Order

 Imperial Order prevents any Spell from being activated, which can really throw off your opponent's strategy.
-It requires a sacrifice of 700 Life Points on each of your turns to keep it active, which does help balance it somewhat Additionally, it restricts your own Spell usage, but there are ways around this.
+It requires a sacrifice of 700 Life Points on each of your turns to keep it active.
+Additionally, it restricts your own Spell usage, but there are ways around this.

 First, play any Spells you need on your turn before activating this card.
-Second, build a deck that focuses on Monsters and Traps, so this isn't an issue.
+Second, build a deck that focuses on Monsters and Traps, so mitigate the issue.
 Third, use the card to prevent your opponent from playing Spells, then when your turn arrives, simply choose not to pay the cost, and Imperial Order will destroy itself, freeing you up for magic cards.
-T

-Though it comes with a cost, Imperial Order's powerful effect overwhelms most foes with its confining effect.
+Though demanding a price, Imperial Order's powerful effect overwhelms most foes with its confining effect.

 4. Trap Dustshoot

-Trap Dustshoot, when your opponent has at least four cards in their hand, lets you see their hand, selects a Monster, and return it to their deckt.
+Trap Dustshoot, when your opponent has at least four cards in their hand, lets you see their hand, select a Monster, and return it to their deck.
 So why this card is often forbidden?

-Also, Trap Dustshoot gives you a glimpse at every card in your opponent's hand.
-Give this Trao a shot to easily predict and counter your opponent's moves!
+Also, Trap Dustshoot gives you a glimpse at every trick in your opponent's hand.
+Give this Trap a shot to easily predict and counter your opponent's moves!

 3. Ultimate Offering

 Now we're getting to the really good stuff.
-Third place goes to Ultimate Offering, a card that (for a cost of 500 Life Points) lets you summon an additional Monster either during your turn, or your opponent's Battle Phase.
+Third place goes to Ultimate Offering, a card that (for a cost of 500 Life Points) lets you summon additional Monsters during either your turn or your opponent's Battle Phase.

 Ultimate Offering also stacks well with many cards who rely on other monsters being out at the same time (such as Magician's Valkyria).
-And if you're worried about losing too many Life Points, a card such as Golden Ladybug can easily repair the damage.
+If you're worried about losing too many Life Points, a card such as Golden Ladybug can easily repair the damage.

 2. Sixth Sense

-We'll give today's silver medal to the unpredictable Sixth Sense.
-If luck is with you, this card grants a monumental advantage.
+If luck is with you, Sixth Sense grants a monumental advantage.
 Its effect: you declare two numbers from 1-6, then roll a die.
 If the die matched either of your numbers, you draw that many cards from your deck.
-If not, you send some cards from the top of your deck to your Graveyard (this can actually be a good thing).
+If not, you send some cards from the top of your deck to your Graveyar. (this can actually be a good thing).

-Even if Sixth Sense's effect fails, it will discard cards to the Graveyard, which can be a great boon for cards like the Lightsworn series.
-With a little luck or a lot of strategy, Sixth Sense will decimate opponents.. except in tournaments, where you'll be disqualified for using it.
+Even if Sixth Sense's effect fails, it will discard cards to the Graveyard, which can be a great boon for Graveyard-dependent effects.
+With a little luck or a lot of strategy, Sixth Sense will decimate opponents.. except in tournaments, where it's forbidden.